What is the U.S. Anti-Terrorism Act?

 IED Explosion Injury Lawsuits

-Several different types of ammunitions were used in the wars in Iraq, including IEDs, EFPs, IRAMs, and RPGs.
+Several different types of ammunitions were used in the wars in Iraq and Afghanistan, including IEDs, EFPs, IRAMs, and RPGs.
 An IED is an Improvised Explosive Device, which employs a detonating mechanism, and is typically used as a roadside bomb.
 A large number of coalition deaths in Iraq were from IED weapons—in fact, it is estimated that IEDs were used in two-thirds of the coalition deaths from the beginning of the Iraq War, through 2007.
 The IEDs were being made in large quantities in Iranian factories, and Iran was directly supporting extremist Shia groups which used IEDs and other high-tech weapons.
 Service members and U.S. contractors who were severely injured by an IED may be eligible to file an IED explosion injury lawsuit.

 EFP Explosion Injury Lawsuits